Ala404/aura-bloom/DEPENDENCY_CLEANUP_SUMMARY.md

 ## Overview

-This document summarizes the dependency cleanup performed on the AuraFrammer project to reduce unnecessary packages while maintaining the exact same look and behavior of the website.
+This document summarizes the dependency cleanup performed on the AuraFarmer project to reduce unnecessary packages while maintaining the exact same look and behavior of the website.

 ## Changes Made